 none of the pages home, personal injury, about us, or contact us is in view

-For spine injury victims, the stakes are high, and the consequences can be life-changing.
-If you or a loved one has suffered a spinal cord injury in Dallas, you are entitled to compensation.
-In fact, depending on what happened and what caused your injury, you may be able to seek punitive damages, too.
+Spinal injuries can have life-changing consequences.
+If you or a loved one has suffered a spinal cord injury in Dallas, you may be entitled to compensation.
+In fact, depending on what happened and what caused your injury, you might also be in a position to receive punitive damages.

-Hundreds of new spinal cord injuries (SCI) impact the lives of Texans in Dallas every year.
-The worst part about it is this: most SCIs are caused by preventable accidents.
-So, due to someone else’s negligence, another person suffers a spinal cord injury and, statistically speaking, is at high risk for death within the first year after the accident.
+Hundreds of new spinal cord injuries (SCIs) impact the lives of Texans in Dallas every year.
+Sadly, most SCIs are caused by preventable accidents.

-At Crain Brogdon, LLP, our Dallas spinal cord injury attorney will treat you like a family member, and we always want the best for our family members.
-We use our resources, creative minds, and legal skills to pursue your claim and to maximize the compensation you receive.
+At Crain Brogdon, LLP, our Dallas spinal cord injury attorney will use the firm’s resources, creative minds, and legal skills to pursue your claim and maximize the compensation you receive.

 Get help today from our experienced spinal cord injury attorney.
 Call us at 214-522-9404.

-There’s no doubt about it, spinal and back injuries are serious.
-A spinal injury impacts the bundle of nerves in the backbone, and these nerves carry messages to the brain.
-When those nerves are impaired, the injured person loses partial or full muscle control and sensation.
-Even the most minor of spinal injuries can be distressing and impact the quality of your life.
+Spinal injuries affect the bundle of nerves in the backbone, which carry messages to the brain.
+When those nerves are impaired, you may lose partial or full muscle control and sensation.
+Even the most minor spinal injuries can impact your quality of life.

-That’s why non-economic damages are critical in these types of personal injury cases, simply because quality of life can be severely and detrimentally impacted.
-Non-economic damages refer to intangible losses that are not easily monetarily quantified.
-According to Texas Civil Practice & Remedies Code § 41.001, noneconomic damages include:
+Noneconomic damages compensate for intangible losses that are not easily quantified.
+According to Texas Civil Practice & Remedies Code § 41.001, non-economic damages include:

-Insurance companies are well-equipped with experienced, well-paid attorneys who have the company’s profit margins as their priority.
-They use Texas’ modified comparative negligence law to blame the victim for their injury.
+Insurance companies are well-equipped with high-powered attorneys who have the company’s profit margins as their priority.
+They use Texas’ modified comparative negligence law to blame victims like you for your injury.

-As a modified comparative negligence state, Texas allows victims to demand compensation for injuries even when they are partially at fault.
-Specifically, in Texas, you can be 50% at fault or less and still recover, but anything over 50% bars you from recovery.
-Insurance companies work hard to persuade a judge or jury that you were more than 50% at fault.
+Texas allows victims to demand compensation for injuries even when they are partially at fault.
+Specifically, you can be 50% at fault or less and still recover damages, but anything over 50% bars you from receiving any settlement.

 Almost any kind of serious accident can cause severe spinal damage, some with more frequency than others.
 Some of the most common accidents that result in spine injuries include:

-Injuries of this nature can be so catastrophic that you may require around-the-clock healthcare for the rest of your life.
-You might be unable to walk, eat, breathe on your own, use the bathroom without assistance, or otherwise care for yourself.
-For this reason, it is critical that whoever is culpable for the cause of your injuries should be compelled to repay you for the harm they have caused.
+Injuries of this nature can be so catastrophic that you may require around-the-clock care for the rest of your life.
+You might be unable to walk, eat, breathe, or use the bathroom without assistance.
+For this reason, it is critical that whoever is culpable for your injuries should be compelled to repay you for the harm they have caused.

-Personal injury claims based on negligence must identify fault; to do so, you must prove the following:
+Personal injury claims based on negligence must identify fault; this requires each of the following:

-The theory of strict liability is used when a defective product is blamed for the harm.
+The theory of strict liability is used when a defective product is the reason for your injury.
 Strict liability means you do not necessarily need to prove fault.
-On the other hand, you do need to show that the product was defective and because of, or but for, the defect, you were harmed in some way.
+However, you do need to show that the product was defective and that you were harmed in some way because of the defect.
 There are three ways to demonstrate a defect:

-In rare instances, an SCI may result from an act of violence, which would involve an intentional tort.
-In these cases, our spinal cord injury attorney must be able to prove the mental state of the wrongdoer: that they intended to cause harm, acted with malice, or were so reckless and dangerous that they should have known an injury could result.
+In some cases, SCIs result from acts of violence.
+In these instances (which are known as intentional tort cases), our spinal cord injury attorney must be able to prove the mental state of the wrongdoer: that they intended to cause harm, acted with malice, or were so reckless and dangerous that they should have known an injury could result.

 We also consider all paths to recovery by working with experts.
-We want to make sure the compensation we seek aligns with the full extent of the damages you suffer.
-Essentially, our spinal cord injury attorneys connect the dots until a full picture of what happened materializes.
+We want to make sure the compensation we seek aligns with the full extent of the harm you suffer.

 Bearing in mind that the process for each spinal cord injury lawsuit varies, given the facts and circumstances, five main phases exist.

-The statute of limitations refers to the amount of time you have to file your claim within the Texas court system.
+The statute of limitations dictates the amount of time you have to file your claim within the Texas court system.
 For accidents that cause spinal damage, you will have two years from the date that the accident happened to file your claim.
-The time can go quickly, though, despite the fact that two years seems like plenty of time to file.

-Also, keep in mind that insurance companies strategically use the statute of limitations to avoid a payout.
-They prolong settlement negotiations, and by stalling in this manner, they allow the statute of limitations to run its course.
-When that happens, you lose any leverage you had to maximize recovery.
+Keep in mind that insurance companies strategically use the statute of limitations to avoid a payout.
+They prolong settlement negotiations in an attempt to allow the statute of limitations to run its course.
+When that happens, you lose your chance to maximize recovery.

-It is of utmost importance that you file your claim before the statute of limitations expires.
+So, you must file your claim before the statute of limitations expires.
 If time runs out, but you still file a claim, Texas courts will almost always dismiss your case.
 This is why it’s so important to contact our Dallas spinal injury lawyer as quickly as possible so we can get started on your case immediately.

 Our case results at Crain Brogdon, LLP. speak volumes.
 We are committed to providing world-class legal representation to spinal injury survivors across the state.